ripple/ripple-rest/docs/REF.md

     /* Generated After Validation */

-    "tx_direction": "outgoing",
+    "direction": "outgoing",
-    "tx_state": "confirmed",
+    "state": "confirmed",
-    "tx_result": "tesSUCCESS",
+    "result": "tesSUCCESS",
-    "tx_ledger": 4696959,
+    "ledger": 4696959,
-    "tx_hash": "55BA3440B1AAFFB64E51F497EFDF2022C90EDB171BBD979F04685904E38A89B7",
+    "hash": "55BA3440B1AAFFB64E51F497EFDF2022C90EDB171BBD979F04685904E38A89B7",
-    "tx_timestamp": 1391025100000,
+    "timestamp": 1391025100000,
-    "tx_timestamp_human": "2014-01-29T19:51:40.000Z",
+    "timestamp_human": "2014-01-29T19:51:40.000Z",
-    "tx_fee": "0.000012",
+    "fee": "0.000012",
-    "tx_source_bals_dec": [{
+    "source_bals_dec": [{
         "value": "-0.001012",
         "currency": "XRP",
         "issuer": ""
     }],
-    "tx_destination_bals_inc": [{
+    "destination_bals_inc": [{
         "value": "0.001",
         "currency": "XRP",
         "issuer": ""
     }]
 }
 ```
-+ `tx_result` will be `tesSUCCESS` if the transaction was successfully processed and written into the Ripple ledger.
++ `result` will be `tesSUCCESS` if the transaction was successfully processed and written into the Ripple ledger.
 If it was unsuccessful but a transaction fee was claimed the code will start with `tec`.
 More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors).
-+ `tx_timestamp` is the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
++ `timestamp` is the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
-+ `tx_timestamp_human` is the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
++ `timestamp_human` is the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
 The timezone is always UTC as denoted by the suffix "Z"
-+ `tx_fee` is the network transaction fee charged for processing the transaction.
++ `fee` is the network transaction fee charged for processing the transaction.
 For more information on fees, see the [Ripple Wiki](https://ripple.com/wiki/Transaction_fees), but note that the amount here is [NOT expressed in XRP drops](#no-xrp-drops)
-+ `tx_source_bals_dec` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `source_address` caused by the payment.
-Note that this includes the `tx_fee`
++ `source_bals_dec` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `source_address` caused by the payment.
+Note that this includes the `fee`
-+ `tx_destination_bals_inc` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `destination_address` caused by the payment
++ `destination_bals_inc` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `destination_address` caused by the payment

 ----------